daleonpz/daleonpz.github.io/_posts/2017-02-04-switch-worthy.md

 As it is observed `asm_switch` has 6 cases.
 The compiler converts the switch statement in a _hash table_ under the label `.L14`.
-As it is expected, the hash table has 6 entries, each entry correspond the each `case`.
+As it is expected, the hash table has 6 entries, each entry correspond to each `case`.
 The line `jmp	*%rax` uses the content of register `rax` to choose which `case` will be executed.

-Now, let's see what happens when the switch statement has _few_ entries.
+Now, let's see what happens when a switch statement has _few_ entries.
 In the blue corner we have a switch statement with 3 cases:

 ```c